Uilta language: Distribution

-Although there has been an increase in the total population of the Uilta there has been a decrease in persons who speak Uilta as their mother tongue.
-The total population of Uilta was at 200 in the 1989 census of which 44.7, then increased to approximately 300-400 persons.
-However, the number of native speakers decreased to 25-16 persons.
-According to the results of the Russian population census of 2002, Uilta (all who identified themselves as "Oroch with Ulta language", "Orochon with Ulta language", "Uilta", "Ulta", "Ulch with Ulta language" were attributed to Uilta) count 346 people, 201 of them – urban and 145 – village dwellers.
-The percentage of 18.5%, which is 64 persons pointed that they have a command of their ("Ulta") language, which, mostly, should be considered as a result of increased national consciousness in the post-Soviet period than a reflection of the real situation.
+Although there has been an increase in the total population of the Uilta there has been a decrease in people who speak Uilta as their mother tongue.
+The total population of Uiltas was at 200 in the 1989 census of which 44.7, then increased to approximately 300–400 persons.
+However, the number of native speakers decreased to 25–16 persons.
+According to the results of the Russian population census of 2002, Uilta (all who identified themselves as "Oroch with Ulta language", "Orochon with Ulta language", "Uilta", "Ulta", "Ulch with Ulta language" were attributed to Uilta) count 346 people, 201 of whom are urban and 145 of whom are village dwellers.
+The percentage of 18.5%, which is 64 people pointed that they have a command of their ("Ulta") language, which, mostly, should be considered as a result of increased national consciousness in the post-Soviet period than a reflection of the real situation.
 In fact, the number of those people with a different degree of command of the Uilta language is less than 10 and the native language of the population is overwhelmingly Russian.
 Therefore because of the lack of a practical writing system and sufficient official support the Uilta language has become an endangered language.

 The language is critically endangered or moribund.
 According to the 2002 Russian census there were 346 Uilta living in the north-eastern part of Sakhalin, of whom 64 were competent in Uilta.
 By the 2010 census, that number had dropped to 47.
 Uilta also live on the island of Hokkaido in Japan, but the number of speakers is uncertain, and certainly small.
 Yamada (2010) reports 10 active speakers, 16 conditionally bilingual speakers, and 24 passive speakers who can understand with the help of Russian.
 The article states that "It is highly probable that the number has since decreased further."

 Uilta is divided into two dialects, listed as Poronaisk (southern) and Val-Nogliki (northern).
 The few Uilta speakers in Hokkaido speak the southern dialect.
 "The distribution of Uilta is closely connected with their half-nomadic lifestyle, which involves reindeer herding as a subsistence economy."
-The Southern Uilta people stay in the coastal Okhotsk area in the Spring and Summer, and move to the North Sakhalin plains and East Sakhalin mountains during the Fall and Winter.
-The Northern Uilta people live near the Terpenija Bay and the Poronai River during spring and summer, and migrate to the East Sakhalin mountains for autumn and winter.
+The Southern Uilta people stay in the coastal Okhotsk area in spring and summer, and move to the North Sakhalin plains and East Sakhalin mountains during fall and winter.
+The Northern Uilta people live near the Terpenija Bay and the Poronai River during spring and summer and migrate to the East Sakhalin mountains for autumn and winter.